 Weather-sealing is also quite robust, and having dual SD slots is no bad thing.
 They are also CompactFlash slots, on the off-chance you still have one of those knocking about.
 As is common with second-hand buying, the age of this camera does mean it’s missing a few features that these days are considered standard.

-There’s no built-in Wi-Fi and the rear LCD is both fixed in place and lacking touch-sensitivity.
+For starters, there’s no built-in Wi-Fi, and the rear LCD is both fixed in place and lacking touch-sensitivity.
 The 7D Mark II was £1,599 on launch, and now you can nab one for up to £520.
 Lots are available in top-tier condition from reputable suppliers.

 Read our original review of the Canon EOS 7D Mark II